-The “New” AIRS Networker FAQ
+The AIRS Networker FAQ

-Last Updated: March 2012
+Last Updated: January 2017

-Q: What is the “New” AIRS Networker?
+Q: What is the AIRS Networker?

-The new AIRS Networker at http://airsnetworker.airs.org is a Web 2.0 application that allows AIRS members to work together in all manner of online communities and collaborations.
-It is a professional social networking application and you are free to harness its power in any way that helps yourself and your organization.
+The AIRS Networker at http://airsnetworker.airs.org is a Web 2.0 application that allows AIRS members to work together in all manner of online communities and collaborations.
+It is a professional networking application and you are free to harness its power in any way that helps yourself and your organization.
+Overall the Networker has a multiplicity of advantages over the previous system, including the ability to create and expand searchable resource libraries, public and private discussion groups, blogs, searchable directories and private online communities.

-Q: What are some its primary advantages?
+Q: What are some primary benefits?

 Q: How much does it cost?